Radical Unity

 In partnership with Mediators Foundation, this multi-year project begins our Pilot Year 2024 in two states, Arizona and Georgia, which currently rank 48th and 50th in arts funding per capita, respectively.
 These two states are home to a diverse range of people – geographically, racially, and politically – and as such, are fertile ground for this work.

-Instead of coming into these states as well-meaning outsiders, we have built a coalition of local organizations representing the arts and culture and civic engagement spaces to form a “Selection Committee.”
-Four individuals in each state will be selected from the pool of applicants by this committee to produce creative expressions, in any medium, that can engage their community and “strengthen the civic fabric,” our theme for the year.
+Instead of coming into these states as well-meaning outsiders, we built a coalition of local organizations representing the arts and culture, economic development, and civic engagement spaces to form a “Selection Committee” for each state.
+Four individuals in each state have been selected from the pool of applicants by this committee to produce creative expressions, in any medium, that can engage their community and “strengthen the civic fabric,” our theme for the year.
 [Civic fabric includes a wide variety of topics, including civic education, increased service and volunteer opportunities, and other components described below.*]

-Applications will be open from 5/1 - 6/15 on callforentry.org.
-The selected individuals will receive $15,000 of funding to realize their creative visions by early October.
-Through the selected set of proposals, we seek geographic diversity across the state, especially in communities that lack sufficient investment in arts and culture.
-We are also seeking a diversity of creatives and different types of expressions.
-We hope these works bring unexpected ways to engage community members, heal the fracturing of society, and inspire community members to build bridges across differences.
+Applications were open from 5/1 - 6/24 on callforentry.org.
+The selected individuals receive $15,000 of funding to realize their creative visions by early October.
+Through these proposals, we sought geographic diversity across the state, especially in communities lacking sufficient investment in arts and culture, along with a diversity of creatives and types of expressions.
+We hope these works bring unexpected ways to engage locals, heal the fracturing of society, and inspire community members to build bridges across differences.

 Addendum: *What is a Strong Civic Fabric?